biggerboat/injector.js/README.md

 ***
 ## Examples
+An example implementation of how you could use the injector can be found at [Navigator-Injector-Backbone-Command-TodoMVC example](https://github.com/PaulTondeur/nibc-todomvc)

 ### Inject a basic type by variable name
 #### Step 1: Setup
 Instantiate the injector and create a variable which we would like to inject into another object